replicatedhq/replicated-docs/docs/release-notes/rn-kubernetes-installer.md

 ### New Features {#new-features-v2022-07-20-0}

-- Adds [Weave add-on](https://kurl.sh/docs/add-ons/weave) versions 2.6.5-20220720 and 2.8.1-20220720 with a fix for broken iptables command on the host.
+- Adds [Weave add-on](https://kurl.sh/docs/add-ons/weave) versions 2.6.5-20220720 and 2.8.1-20220720 with a fix for broken iptables command on RHEL 8 based distributions.
 - Adds [MinIO add-on](https://kurl.sh/docs/add-ons/minio) version RELEASE.2022-07-17T15-43-14Z.

 ### Bug Fixes {#bug-fixes-v2022-07-20-0}

-- Fixes an issue that causes iptables commands run on the host to report error `table "filter" is incompatible, use 'nft' tool` when using [Weave add-on](https://kurl.sh/docs/add-ons/weave) versions 2.6.5-20220616 and 2.8.1-20220616.
+- Fixes an issue on RHEL 8 based distributions that causes the iptables command to report error `table "filter" is incompatible, use 'nft' tool` when using [Weave add-on](https://kurl.sh/docs/add-ons/weave) versions 2.6.5-20220616 and 2.8.1-20220616.

 ## Release v2022.07.15-2